martintrojer/martintrojer.github.com/_posts/2014-04-05-the-clojure-repl-a-blessing-and-a-curse.md

 ### Solutions

 For the issue of launch time for production programs a number of solutions have been proposed; tree shaking, static compilation of vars etc. They all look promising but doesn't completely solve the problem for slow REPLs.
-I think a mixture of improved namespace bootstrapping carefully selected AOT and faster reading/analyzing/emitting is the way to go.
+I think a mixture of improved namespace bootstrapping, selective AOT and faster reading/analyzing/emitting is the way to go.
 This could be one possible outcome of the Clojure-in-Clojure projects currently being worked on.
 Parallel, lazy loading of immutable namespaces can perhaps lead some simplifications and speed improvements.

 ### References